homieiot/homie-esp8266/docs/advanced-usage/compiler-flags.md

-Compiler flags can be used to remove certain functionality from homie-esp8266.
-This can become useful if your firmware gets too large in size and is not upgradable any more over OTA.
+Compiler flags can be used to add or remove certain functionality from homie-esp8266.

+Removing functionality can become useful if your firmware gets too large in size and is not upgradable any more over OTA.
 On the other hand these compiler flags allow to remove features from homie-esp8266, that you do not require or do not use.

+Adding functionality or features is useful to enable only partly implemented features or unstable or experimental features.

 **HOMIE_CONFIG**